Salary Negotiation Coaching in Beverly Hills

 The Number You Do Not Say

 You know the number.
 You have researched the market.
 You understand your leverage.
 You have rehearsed the conversation, mapped the counterarguments, prepared the justification.
-And then you are in the room — across from someone whose response will determine hundreds of thousands of dollars in compensation over the next several years — and the number that comes out of your mouth is not the one you planned.
+And then you are in the room and the number that comes out of your mouth is not the one you planned.

-The engagement opens with a Strategy Call — a focused conversation where Dr. Ceruto evaluates the nature of your negotiation challenges and the specific neural patterns producing them.
+The result is a neurologically prepared negotiator a focused conversation where Dr. Ceruto evaluates the nature of your negotiation challenges and the specific neural patterns producing them.
 This is not role-play or technique training.
 It is an assessment of the brain circuits governing your compensation performance.

 The structured program moves through neural assessment, circuit-specific intervention, and performance consolidation.
 The assessment identifies which of the four primary circuits — anterior insula, vmPFC, dlPFC, ACC — is creating the bottleneck.
 The intervention applies Real-Time Neuroplasticity protocols targeted to that circuit.
 The consolidation ensures that recalibrated neural patterns persist under the specific pressure conditions of live negotiation.

 Throughout the process, the focus remains on durable neural change.
 The goal is not to perform better in the next negotiation through willpower or technique.
-The goal is to permanently recalibrate the circuits that govern what you ask for, how you hold your position, and whether you concede — so that optimal compensation performance becomes the brain's default rather than its exception.
+The goal is to permanently recalibrate the circuits that govern what you ask for, how you hold your position, and whether you concede.
+This ensures that optimal compensation performance becomes the brain’s default rather than its exception.

 References